 But while the concepts sound like they serve the same purpose on the surface, digging deeper finds subtle differences that outsourced technical support companies insist every business should be aware of.

 Understanding the key distinctions between business continuity and disaster recovery is critical to protecting your day-to-day business operations from the unexpected.
 While many people use these terms interchangeably, they have some key differences.
-In this post, we’ll explore the distinctions and explain how prioritizing both is critical to your business’s success.
+It’s important to explore the distinctions and understand how prioritizing both is critical to your business’s success.